bhopals/essential-english/03c-Notes-Grammatically-Correct-Anne-Stilman-tense-and-mood.md

      - expressing a fact (indicative mood)
      - a possibility or liklihood (condition mood)
      - a command or instruction (imperative mood)

+## RULE DETAILS

+### - PRESENT TENSE

+### SIMPLE PRESENT

+- Formed by using just the base form of the action verb, with `s` added for the third person singular (`he`, `she`, or `it`).

+- 1. Use it to describe a habitual action, circumstance, or state of affairs; a trait, a routine, a custom.

+  - Examples
+    - I `go` for an ear candling therapy session every Wednesday.
+    - My aunt `plays` the kettle drums.
+    - He `knows` his way around the pool hall too well.
+    - The queen `likes` corgis.
+    - What do you think about this sculpture?
+I `hate` it.
+    - Which flavor ice cream `does` your son want?
+He `wants` banana bubblegum chocolate chip, please.

+- 2. Use it in statements referring to the future that include any expression having to do with time (When, once, if unless, after, etc.) even though the event has not yet happened.

+  - Examples
+    - I will pay you as he `pays` me (NOT: as soon as he will pay me).
+    - When the timer `goes` off, please turn the head down under the haggis (NOT: when the timer will go off)

+- 3. In dialogue (not in formal writing), optionally use it with dynamic verbs to describe something scheduled to happen in the near future.

+     - Examples

+       - My flight `leaves` in two hours - gotta go.
+       - I `see` my hairdresser next Thursday, so I will get the dirt then.

+     - Saying `my flight will leave` (simple future), while accurate, would sound a bit stilted; the simple present is more natural in speech.

+- 4. In dialogue, optionally use it to indicate something that happened in the recent past.

+     - Example

+       - Your mother `tells` me you are engaged.
+[The telling is not happenin at this very moment]
+       - I `hear` that he is thinking of writing the Great American Novel.
+[Hearing is not happening at this very moment]

+     - This is slightly more casual than using the simple past(`your mother told me...` or `I heard...`)

+- 5. Negative formation

+  - Examples
+    - I like `popcorns` / I `do not` like `popcorns`.
+    - She `takes` an hour to get ready / She `does not take` an hour to get ready.

+- 6. Passive formation
+  - Examples
+    - His magnificence `overwhelms` her / She `is` `overwhelmed` by his magnifience.
+    - My parents always `give` me socks for my birthday / I `am` always `given` socks for my birthday.